When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 It involves fixing code, formatting, removing unused code, and shortening code when possible.

-You can download this plugin for free directly from their site and install it to your WordPress account.
-And you can do it in seconds.
+You can download this plugin for free directly from their site and install it to your WordPress account in seconds.

 You can also install it directly from this plugin page.